canro91/canro91.github.io/_posts/2020-08-21-HowToConfigureValues.md

 ### Conclusion

 Voilà!
 Now you know how to read configuration values with ASP.NET Core.
-Be aware, there are other [options interfaces](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.1#options-interfaces).
+Be aware, there are other [options interfaces](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.1#options-interfaces): `IOptionSnapshot` and `IOptionsMonitor`.
 Also, you can use other configuration providers to read your values from an ini file, an xml file or Azure Key Vault.

+If you're interested in more ASP.NET Core content, check my posts on [how to create a caching layer](https://canro91.github.io/2020/06/29/HowToAddACacheLayer/) and [how to create a CRUD API with Insight.Database](https://canro91.github.io/2020/05/01/InsightDatabase/).

 _Happy coding!_